 “[the rock was] metamorphosed in the low to middle amphibolite facies and may have undergone metamorphism at an approximate temperature of 500 degrees or lower at lower pressure, no more than 2 to 3 kilobars.
 My guess is that the rock started out as an igneous rock, probably of basaltic or andesitic composition and was later metamorphosed.”

-If the blackened rocks are basalt, then it can be argued that the darkened top is a natural “roof pendant” that is formed when metamorphic rock protrudes through younger rock and forms a layer on top.
+If Mount Sinai’s blackened peak is composed of basalt, then it can be argued that the darkened top is a natural “roof pendant” that is formed when metamorphic rock protrudes through younger rock and forms a layer on top.
 The result is a dark top with a distinct line where the color becomes lighter.

 Two Types of Granite

 Another geologist interviewed by Dr. Charles Whittaker provided a different analysis.
-He said that the darkened rock is one of two types of granite at the top of Jabal Maqla.
+He said that the darkened rock is one of two types of granite at Mount Sinai’s blackened peak.

 Most of the granite is of the kind that exists throughout the entire upper region of the mountain.
 It is not limited only to the top.
 It is granite that turned into “greenstone;” a smooth and rock with a dark blue-black-grey look.